 Our final catalogue is presented in Fig. \ref{fig:field} and Table \ref{tab:multipleimagestable}.
 It includes our quality grades (gold, silver, or bronze), following a scheme similar to that adopted for the lens models from CANUCS survey \citep{rihtarsic25,2024ApJ...973...77G}.
-The "gold" catalogue of multiple images contains the most secure multiple images with known spectroscopic system redshift, $z_{\rm sys}$, and is used to constrain the lens model.
+The 'gold' catalogue of multiple images contains the most secure multiple images with known spectroscopic system redshift, $z_{\rm sys}$, which is used to constrain the lens model.
 The gold catalogue includes 135 multiple images from 49 lensed systems (individual multiply imaged components of background galaxies) from 27 distinct lensed galaxies.
-The "silver" catalogue contains secure systems, based on their morphological features and lensing configuration, for which we did not obtain spectroscopic redshifts (22 multiple images).
-In the "bronze" catalogue (42 multiple images), we include systems and multiple images, for which our data do not provide secure confirmation, as well as two systems with new spectroscopic redshifts (K17, N17) for which we could not securely identify the precise positions of lensed features.
-We do not use the silver and bronze multiple images to constrain the lens model.
+The 'silver' catalogue contains secure systems, based on their morphological features and lensing configuration, for which we were not able to obtain spectroscopic redshifts (22 multiple images).
+In the 'bronze' catalogue (42 multiple images), we included systems and multiple images for which our data did not provide secure confirmation, as well as two systems with new spectroscopic redshifts (K17, N18) for which we could not securely identify the precise positions of lensed features.
+We did not use the silver and bronze multiple images to constrain the lens model.
 The complete catalogue of multiple images, provided in Table \ref{tab:multipleimagestable}, comprises 199 multiple images from 73 lensed systems (belonging to 43 distinct galaxies).

-We indicate systems, known before JWST observations, with the letter "K" in system IDs.
+We indicate systems, known before JWST observations, with the letter K in the system IDs.
 From system K1 to system K15, the ID numbers follow the \citetalias{Richard21} catalogue.
 Systems K16 and K17, not included in \citetalias{Richard21}, correspond to systems D and C from \cite{Paraficz16}, respectively.
 All systems that were unknown prior to JWST observations are denoted by the letter "N".
 In 22 lensed galaxies, we identified several lensed features and included them in our catalogue of strong-lensing constraints, thus incorporating the local information on relative magnifications.
-We denote multiple image systems belonging to the same galaxy with lower-case letters from \textit{a} to \textit{e}, and the suffix after the dot specifies the multiple-image index.
-For example, K8b.3 represents the third multiple image of the lensed feature \textit{b} in galaxy K8.
+We denote multiple image systems belonging to the same galaxy with lower-case letters from a to e, where the suffix after the dot specifies the multiple-image index.
+For example, K8b.3 represents the third multiple image of the lensed feature b in galaxy K8.

 A similar set of multiple images, derived from NIRCam imaging (without new NIRSpec redshifts), was also published in \citetalias{cha25}.
 We cross-matched our catalogue with the \citetalias{cha25} catalogue, and we provide the \citetalias{cha25} IDs in Table \ref{tab:multipleimagestable}.
 We supplemented our bronze catalogue with eight candidate systems from \citetalias{cha25}.
 In turn, our catalogue contains several lensed galaxies not reported by \citetalias{cha25} (including 3 gold, 2 silver, and 3 bronze), as well as several new or alternative multiply-imaged clumps and new counter-images.